wildmeshing/wildmeshing-toolkit/docs/main.md

 #### Public interface description:
 1. Register a new attribute.
 Mesh->register_attribute.
 This function returns a handle.
 2. Mesh->create_accessor.
 Converts the handle into an accessor
-3. Access the attribute within the accessor using `vector_attribute` using a Tuple.
+3. Access the attribute within the accessor using `vector_attribute` using a `Tuple` or `Simplex`. `scalar_attribute` can also be used if the attribute only contains a single value.

 #### Private API development details: